girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 1/Getting_start_with_React.md

 `<elementTag className="class"> 'Some Text' </elementTag>`

 ## Absolute Basics of Creating Reusable Components

-React is known for the functionality of creating reuable components.And Props play a major role in it.Props are like attributes passed through these stateless functions to render different messages depending on these props.
+React is known for the functionality of creating reuable components.

 They still look the same without having to repeat the same code again and again.Let's convert our HelloWorld Component into a Reusable One.To do so,let's make some minor changes and add a prop to our HelloWorld Component.